em1407/Urban-Development-Project/README.md

         round(test_data$Social_cohesion_21, 1))
         }

-## Lastly we summarised the metrics of all the models to choose the best performing one
+## Lastly we summarised the metrics of all the models to choose the best-performing one

         results <- data.frame(
          MAE = c(round(maerf, 3), round(maereg, 3), round(maesvr, 3),